briansunter/graph/site/content/pages/newsletter/issue-12.md

 GPT-4 is **~22x** more expensive than ChatGPT for my personal notetaking purposes

-If you generate much more text than you analyze, it's potentially **29x** more expensive
+If you generate much more text than you analyze, it's potentially **29x** more expensive.

-The unreleased version of GPT-4 (get-4-32k), which supports super long text inputs, is even more expensive, twice as expensive as regular GPT-4.
+The unreleased version of GPT-4 (named "gpt-4-32k"), which supports super long text inputs, is even more expensive, twice as expensive as regular GPT-4.

 If ChatGPT works for your use case, I recommend using that since it's so much less expensive.